Battle of Copenhagen (1801): End of the battle

 Perhaps because of inexperienced crews, several Danish ships fired on British boats sent out to them after their officers had signalled their surrender.
 Nelson said that he "must either send on shore and stop this irregular proceeding, or send in our fire ships and burn them" and went to his cabin to write a note to the Danes.
-He sent it with a Danish-speaking officer, Captain Sir Frederick Thesiger, under a flag of truce to the Danish–Norwegian regent, Crown Prince Frederik, who had been watching the battle from the ramparts of the Citadel.
+He sent it with a Danish-speaking officer, Captain Sir Frederick Thesiger, under a flag of truce to the Dano–Norwegian regent, Crown Prince Frederik, who had been watching the battle from the ramparts of the Citadel.
 The note read: